afontcu/afontcu.dev/content/blog/wip/index.md

 <p />

-## So you want more coffees out.
-I mean, more features
+You want more features out?

-I hear you.
-Who wouldn't?

-We've learned that the Lead time of a system is a ratio between the tasks inside the system and its throughput.

-Here's the answer: Do you want more features?
-Then reduce the WIP.
+Here's the answer.

-**Reducing WIP (work in progress) is way easier than improving throughput**.
-Yet, it is what people usually aim for.
-Ask to go faster(?), put in more hours, add more Jira tickets.
+Reduce the WIP.
+Do it because **reducing WIP is way easier than improving throughput**.

+Yet, this is what we usually aim for.
+We ask teams to go faster(?), put in more hours, finish more Jira tickets, start more projects, hire more people.
-This only leads to a decrease in the overall quality, which will creep you out in the long run.
-You'll get more WIP, which means an increased Lead Time.

 Instead, reduce the number of things handled at the same time.

-**Bottom line**: Do not [try to go faster, just go less slow](https://afontcu.dev/slow/).
+In short: Do not [try to go faster, just go less slow](https://afontcu.dev/slow/).

 ## A reinforcing loop